tanous/website/content/openings/index.md

 type: landing

 # Your landing page sections - add as many different content blocks as you like
 sections:
   - block: markdown
+    id: hero
     content:
+      title: |-
+       PhD students
+      subtitle:
+      text: |-
+          My group has an opening for a PhD student!
+Together, we will work on toy models of cosmology and de Sitter space.
+Follow [this link](https://www.findaphd.com/phds/project/de-sitter-matrix-models-and-field-theory/?p164302) for more information and instructions on how to apply.
+    design:
+      columns: '2'
+  - block: markdown
+    id: hero
+    content:
+      title: |-
+       Postdocs
+      subtitle:
+      text: |-
+          We also regularly advertise openings for PhD students and postdocs, as well as hosting opportunities for various externally-funded research fellowships, such as the [Royal Society URF](https://royalsociety.org/grants-schemes-awards/grants/university-research/) or the [STFC ERF](https://www.ukri.org/what-we-do/developing-people-and-skills/stfc/fellowships/ernest-rutherford-fellowships/).
+    design:
+      columns: '2'

+---
+- block: markdown
+    content:
       title: Openings
       subtitle:
       text: Nothing to see here, but check back later...

-            <br><br>We regularly advertise openings for PhD students and postdocs, as well as hosting opportunities for various externally-funded research fellowships, such as the [Royal Society URF](https://royalsociety.org/grants-schemes-awards/grants/university-research/) or the [STFC ERF](https://www.ukri.org/what-we-do/developing-people-and-skills/stfc/fellowships/ernest-rutherford-fellowships/).
+            <br><br>We also regularly advertise openings for PhD students and postdocs, as well as hosting opportunities for various externally-funded research fellowships, such as the [Royal Society URF](https://royalsociety.org/grants-schemes-awards/grants/university-research/) or the [STFC ERF](https://www.ukri.org/what-we-do/developing-people-and-skills/stfc/fellowships/ernest-rutherford-fellowships/).
     design:
       columns: '1'

       #css_class: fullscreen

----